neuvector/docs/user/pages/02.deploying/01.production/02.operators/docs.md

 <p><strong>Technical notes</strong>
 &nbsp;</p>
 <ul>
-<li>- NeuVector container images are pulled from registry.neuvector.com using the registry credentials. </li>
+<li>- NeuVector container images are pulled from Docker Hub from the NeuVector account. </li>
 <li>- NeuVector manager UI is typically exposed via an OpenShift passthrough route on a domain.
 For example, on IBM Cloud neuvector-route-webui-neuvector.(cluster_name)-(random_hash)-0000.(region).containers.appdomain.cloud.
 It can also be exposed as the service neuvector-service-webui through a node port address or public IP.</li>
 <li>- OpenShift version 4.6+</li>
 <li>- It is recommendeded to review and modify the NeuVector installation configuration by modifying the yaml values before creating the NeuVector instance.
 Examples include imagePullSecrets name, tag version, ingress/console access, multi-cluster federation, persistent volume PVC etc. Please refer to the Helm instructions at https://github.com/neuvector/neuvector-helm for the values that can be modified during installation.